Skip to content

 • Walnuts and Almonds (2-3 a day.
 No, I don’t soak the Almonds, simply because I always forget to)

-• Bananas (the small ones, Elaichi / Yelakki work for me.
-They also have fewer calories as compared to the regular ones.)
+• Bananas (the small ones, such as Elaichi / Yelakki, work for me.
+They also have fewer calories compared to the regular ones.)

 Haircut

-• A haircut is as important as taking care of your hair health is.
+• A haircut is as important as taking care of your hair health.

-• Avoid being stingy where paying for a good haircut is concerned.
+• Avoid being stingy when paying for a good haircut.

 • Get yourself a haircut once every 3-4 months (depending on your hair growth)

-• A good stylist should give you a haircut that grows out well, encourages hair growth, minimises / stops split ends and of course flatters you.
+• A good stylist should give you a haircut that grows out nicely, encourages hair growth, minimises / stops split ends, and, of course, flatters you.

 Combing